BizkitKing/antidote/README.md

 Antidote currently uses very minimal encryption — mostly XOR operations.
 The goal of this project was to explore the basics of end-to-end encryption: generating keypairs, encrypting and decrypting data, and experimenting with secure routing systems like the Tor protocol.
 I wasn’t trying to reinvent Signal or Whatsapp in a month, I don’t have the time, the resources, or the brain cells for that.

-This project was started (and is currently), as a school assignemt, and is a requierenment for me to finish my current school, and move on with my studies.
+This project was started (and is currently), as a school assignment, and is a requirement for me to finish my current school, and move on with my studies.
 This **personal project** helped me develop a lot not only as a student, by taking my learning into my own hands, but also as a programmer.

 Antidote uses a custom, stripped-down version of the ed25519 algorithm to generate user keypairs.
 Why ed25519?
 I needed something simple, fast, and usable for generating user identifiers. ed25519 allows deriving a public key from a private key, which makes it ideal for integrating into a future desktop application.
 Private keys can be stored locally, and public keys can be derived quickly when needed.
 These keypairs are intended to be single-use.

-It isnt the most efficient, or the best code ever written, but it works, and I am satisfied with how this project is going so far.
+It isn't the most efficient, or the best code ever written, but it works, and I am satisfied with how this project is going so far.
 Feel free to skim through the code (the release folder).
-I have split the core of this tool into separate files, as I was focusing on maintainability, scalablity, repairability and modularity.
-In simple terms; I wanted every part of this to work on its own, whithout relying on something else, and being very modular, so for example I could easily swap in a better encryption system, without having to re write the entire tool.
+I have split the core of this tool into separate files, as I was focusing on maintainability, scalability, repairability and modularity.
+In simple terms; I wanted every part of this to work on its own, without relying on something else, and being very modular, so for example I could easily swap in a better encryption system, without having to rewrite the entire tool.

 Antidote currently has zero external requirements — just a device that can run Python.